 Not only do I murder plants, I murder defenseless root vegetables.
 The humanity.

-3/4 of the ingredients in this recipe were bought the night before I cooked it.
-Thank you 10 pound bag of rice and frozen chicken breast – you have yet to fail me.
+3/4 of the ingredients in this slow cooker jambalaya were bought the night before I cooked it.
+Thank you, 10-pound bag of rice and frozen chicken breast – you have yet to fail me.

 Oh, and the scallions.
 I propagated those from roots, so technically I had those, too.
 How about that?
 Something edible that I haven’t sent to a timely death!